jeff4/a4-paper/src/content/blog/2015-06-28-met-day-2-joan-of-arc.md

   - art
 ogImage: ""
 description:
-  Joan of Arc at the Metropolitan Museum of Art in NYC
+  Joan of Arc at the Metropolitan Museum of Art in NYC.

 ---
 One of my go-to paintings in the Met is [Joan of Arc](http://metmuseum.org/toah/works-of-art/89.21.1) by [Jules Bastien-Lepage](https://en.wikipedia.org/wiki/Jules_Bastien-Lepage).
 I have visited the Met probably a dozen times since the turn of the millennium.
 Each visit, I have made a point of always stopping by the main hall of later European Paintings to pay my respects to Joan.